Genez-io/genezio-landing-page/deployment-platform/content/posts/langchain_starter.md

 The codebase for this tutorial is open-source, and you can find it in this {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/langchain-starter" >}}GitHub repository{{< /external-link >}}.

-Upcoming tutorials and articles about LLM, Langchain, LanceDB, and Genezio will cover more advanced topics and use cases such as creating a chatbot with memory, scraping custom data from GitHub, and keeping your vector database in sync with your data.
+Upcoming tutorials and articles about LLM, Langchain, LanceDB, and DeployApps will cover more advanced topics and use cases such as creating a chatbot with memory, scraping custom data from GitHub, and keeping your vector database in sync with your data.

 Subscribe to our newsletter to stay in the loop with the latest updates and tutorials.